ShabihEthSec/StableFlow/README.md

 ---

-## Work Remaining

-* Frontend (next phase)
-* Optional advanced accounting

-This repository focuses on **correct primitives, safe architecture, and working execution**, not UI polish.

----

 ## Note for Reviewers and Judges

 To review this project:

 1. Start with `StableFlowHook.sol`
-2. Review flow-based imbalance detection
+2. Review flow-based intent logic
-3. Review thresholding and cooldown logic
+3. Review ENS-governed execution controls
-4. Review ENS-governed execution control
+4. Review `RebalanceExecutionRegistry` for idempotency
 5. Review executor → Arc settlement flow
 6. Verify Arc `settleRebalance` transactions

-Each phase is independently correct and validated before advancing.
+Each component is independently correct and intentionally minimal.

 ---

 *The flow stabilizes — one intent at a time.*

 ---